Skip advert

 Toyota claims the car “achieves outstanding off-road performance” that is “worthy of a Land Cruiser”.
 Extensive testing apparently ensures “true Land Cruiser-ness – reliability, durability, and off-road performance”.

-We’ll have more information on the Land Cruiser FJ when it makes its debut at the Tokyo Motor Show next week, including whether or not we can expect to see the car in UK showrooms in the future.
-Watch this space.
+We’ll have more information on the Land Cruiser FJ when it makes its debut at the Tokyo Motor Show next week, but it’s unlikely to include any announcements of an imminent arrival in the UK.

 We may never see the Toyota Land Cruiser FJ on sale in the UK, but you can buy its bigger brother now via the Auto Express Buy a Car service.
 Check out the latest deals online.